Return to Home

 Fat Tails (Kurtosis)

 Real market returns have "Heavy Tails."
 The model assumes a 10-sigma crash happens once every 10 billion years; in the real "Territory," these events happen almost every decade.
+The normal distribution underestimates extreme events by orders of magnitude.
+This is why VIX spikes to 80+ during crises, not the 20-30 that normal distributions would predict.

 Statistical Bias